 So, what’s the verdict on butt hair?

-Whether you want to remove your butt hair or not it is totally a personal choice.
+Whether or not you remove your butt hair (or nipple hair, leg hair, or even armpit hair, for that matter) is totally a personal choice.

 If removing your it makes you feel bootylicious and improves your “genital self-image”, then go for it!
 It’s your tush!

 Book that Hollywood wax and go shake your money maker!